Oran-Zafrani/MeaTube-Web/README.md

   - Integrated Bootstrap Icons to enhance the interface.
   - Maintained data representation consistency between android and web, for making the following work on server much fluent.
   - Added mock data to simulate representation on the website and android.
+4. Task Management - We used Jira to manage tasks and track progress:
+  - Tasks were divided into sprints.
+  - Jira boards were utilized to visualize the workflow and status of each task.
+  - This ensured transparency and effective collaboration.
+5. Data Storage:
+  - Initially used local storage.
+  - Faced limitations due to its 5 MB capacity.
+  - Refactored the code to use IndexedDB for more robust and scalable data storage.
 4. Testing: We performed manual tests to ensure functionality.

 ## Troubleshooting